The definability of $\mathbb{E}$ in self-iterable mice: Definability of

 \begin{proof}[Proof of Claim] In this proof we write $\delta(P)$ to denote $\lrgcrd(P)$, for premice $P$.

 Non-tameness and the ISC for $Q$ is via the usual proof that Woodinness is absorbed by $L[\es]$-constructions.
-For iterability, let $\Tt$ be a $0$-maximal tree on $Q$.
-We will lift $\Tt$ to a $0$-maximal tree $\Tt'$ on $M_\nt$, using a variant of the lift/resurrect procedure of \cite[\S12]{fsit}.
+For iterability, we define a $0$-maximal strategy for $Q$, lifting trees $\Tt$ on $Q$ to $0$-maximal trees $\Tt'$ on $M_\nt$ via our strategy for $M_\nt$, using a variant of the lift/resurrect procedure of \cite[\S12]{fsit}.
 We assume the reader is familiar with that procedure, and just explain the differences.
 The differences arise because $Q$ is not built by a standard $L[\es]$-construction: $S$ is built by $i_F(\CC)$ in $\Ult(M_\nt,F)$, but $F^Q$ is not available to $\Ult(M_\nt,F)$.